 Note the dash-mounted altimeter reporting our campsite elevation at 2920′ AMSL.
 The weather at this site was a balmy 35-45 degrees compared to the weather in the rest of the country in January 2026.
 However we experienced 30-40 knot winds continuously for 36 hours through this site on the exposed western face of the mountain, the cost of great views!
 We were well prepared for cold but the wind got old after awhile.
 Good training.

 This radio position also served as the Bronco Motel with my military cold weather sleeping bag within.
-The Bronco bed is too short to button up so I left the tailgate down with my feet protruding outside under a poncho.
+The Bronco bed is too short to button up at night so I left the tailgate down with my feet protruding outside under a poncho.
 No problem, the raccoons were on Liberty for the weekend.
-I can also monitor “the net” or get some laughs from Radio Habana Cuba while inside the bag at night.
-Alas, the soccer scores from Radio Australia are a thing of the past.
+I can also monitor “the nets” or get some laughs from Radio Habana Cuba while inside the bag at night.
+Alas, getting the soccer scores on shortwave from Radio Australia at night is a thing of the past.

 Then BLT (Battalion Landing Team) sammitches under construction for lunch.
 Grandma’s cast iron frying pan soldiers (sailors?) on, continuing the tradition:

 Then there’s Mess-Kit sausage, peppers & onions for dinner.
-Insulation helps but it’s important to keep the Internal fire going at night.
-We’re livin’ good, we got this.
+Insulation helps but it’s important to keep the Internal Fire going at night.
+We got this, we’re livin’ good.

 Details on WFD: https://winterfieldday.org/